 (i) Accounts that otherwise meet the definition of telephone or preauthorized transfer accounts as defined above but that are held by a depositor that is not eligible to hold a NOW account.
-Such accounts shall be reported as demand deposits.
+Such accounts shall be (1) Transfers for the purpose of repaying loans reported as demand deposits. and associated expenses at the same depository institution (as originator or servicer). (ii)

-- (ii) Accounts, regardless of holder, that permit no more than six telephone or preauthorized transfers per month to another account of the depositor at the same institution or to a third party. (iii) - (iii) All demand deposits, ATS accounts, NOW accounts, and savings deposits (including MMDAs), even if telephone or preauthorized transfers are permitted from such accounts. - (iv) Deposits or accounts (other than savings deposits) held by individuals from which more than six transfers per month can be made to a checking or NOW account to cover overdrafts.
-Such accounts are regarded as ATS accounts, not as telephone or preauthorized transfer accounts. - (2) Nontransaction accounts-All deposits Insert Source A transaction accounts (as defined above) at a non-transaction accounts.
-Nontransaction accounts include: (a) savings deposits (including MMDAs and other savings deposits) and (b) time deposits (time certificates of deposit and time deposits, open account). - (a) Savings deposits are deposits that are not payable on a specified date or after a specified period of time from the date of deposit, but for which the reporting institution expressly reserves the right to require at least seven days' written notice before an intended withdrawal.
+Accounts, regardless of holder, that permit no more than six telephone or preauthorized (2) Transfers of funds from this account to transfers per month to another account of the another account of the same depositor at the depositor at the same institution or to a third same institution when by mail, messenger, party. (iii) automated teller machine, or in person.

+(iii) All demand deposits, ATS accounts, NOW (3) Withdrawals for payment directly to the accounts, and savings deposits (including depositor when made by mail, messenger, MMDAs), even if telephone or preautho- automated teller machine, in person, or by rized transfers are permitted from such telephone (via check mailed to the accounts. depositor).

+(iv) Deposits or accounts (other than savings Further, savings deposit have no minimum bal- deposits) held by individuals from which ance is required by regulation, there is no regula- more than six transfers per month can be tory limitation on the amount of interest that may made to a checking or NOW account to be paid, and no minimum maturity is required cover overdrafts.
+Such accounts are (although depository institutions must reserve the regarded as ATS accounts, not as telephone right to require at least seven days' written notice or preauthorized transfer accounts. prior to withdrawal as stipulated above for a transaction accounts (as defined above) are non trans- Any depository institution may place restrictions action accounts.
+Nontransaction accounts include: and requirements on savings deposits in addition (a) savings deposits (including MMDAs and other to those stipulated above for each respective savings deposits) and (b) time deposits (time certifi- account and in Federal Reserve Regulation D. cates of deposit and time deposits, open account).

+(2) Nontransaction accounts-All deposits that are not Insert Source A savings deposit).

+(a) Savings deposits are deposits that are not payable meets the definition of savings deposit but that on a specified date or after a specified period of authorizes or permits the depositor to exceed the time from the date of deposit, but for which the third-party transfer rule shall be reported as a reporting institution expressly reserves the right transaction account, as follows:

+transaction account, as follows.

+to require at least seven days' written notice before an intended withdrawal.

+(1) If the depositor is ineligible to hold a NOW

+account, such an account is considered a